Eternallyer/Eternallyer/README.md

-- 👋 Hi, I’m @Eternallyer,a collage study.
+- 👋 Hi, I’m @Eternallyer,a collage student.
 - 👀 I’m interested in these exciting skills.
 - 🌱 I’m currently learning matlab,python,c++ and so on.
 - *I am new to this,so I hope improving myself.*